A.B. Woodford • 1887-1888

 Tom Allen • 2016-Present

 Allen was named the Indiana Hoosiers head coach on Dec.
 1 2016 after Kevin Wilson resigned.
 He served as Indiana’s head coach in the Foster Farms Bowl against Utah.
-Allen came to Indiana as a defensive coordinator prior to the 2015 season.
+Allen came to Indiana as a defensive coordinator prior to the 2016 season.
 He led one of the biggest defensive turnarounds in the country.
+Allen went 5-7 (2-9) in his first full season as Indiana's head coach.
+He notched his first career win at Virginia and his first Big Ten win came at Illinois.

 Allen previously worked as the defensive coordinator at South Florida after spending three seasons at Ole Miss as their linebacker’s coach and special teams coordinator.
 Allen is a Newcastle, Indiana native and spent time as the head coach at Ben Davis High School before breaking into coaching at the collegiate level.